mendax1234/Mach-V/docs/sim/simulation.md

 # Verification & Simulation

-This section outlines the verification strategy for the Hydra-V processor, including unit testing and full system simulation.
+This section outlines the verification strategy for the Mach-V processor, including unit testing and full system simulation.

 ## Simulation Directory Structure